thiae/Weather-Data-Recovery/README.md

 - `precipitation`: Precipitation in mm.
 - `pressure`: Atmospheric pressure in hPa.

+## File Structure
-The data is organized as follows:
+The data files are uploaded individually and are organized as follows:

-- `training_set/`: Contains three decades of data in separate `.csv` files, each with corrupted and uncorrupted versions.
+### Training Data Files
+- `training_set_0.csv`: Corrupted data for the first decade.
+- `training_set_0_nogaps.csv`: Uncorrupted data for the first decade.
+- `training_set_1.csv`: Corrupted data for the second decade.
+- `training_set_1_nogaps.csv`: Uncorrupted data for the second decade.
+- `training_set_2.csv`: Corrupted data for the third decade.
+- `training_set_2_nogaps.csv`: Uncorrupted data for the third decade.

+### Test Data File
-- `test_set.csv`: Contains the fourth decade of corrupted data, with missing values to be imputed.
+- `test_set.csv`: Corrupted data for the test set (fourth decade), with missing values to be recovered.

+Each training set file contains paired corrupted and uncorrupted datasets, while the test set contains only corrupted data.
+These files are designed to train and evaluate the neural network architecture for missing value recovery.

 ---